-BI Office is a platform that gives organization’s using Microsoft’s Power BI Desktop a way to perform deeper analytics, integrate multiple data sources, and provide enterprise-grade governance and security without migrating any data to the public cloud.
+BI Office is a platform that gives organizations using Microsoft’s Power BI Desktop a way to perform deeper analytics, integrates multiple data sources, and provides enterprise-grade governance and security without migrating any data to the public cloud.

 Here are 5 considerations to help you decide.

 - Data Refresh.

 How often do you need to refresh your data?

 The public cloud provides a great solution for small data sets that do not need to be regularly updated.
 It’s also good for web-based data sources.For companies with large data footprints, though, the public cloud does not provide a convenient way to refresh data stores.
 Since most companies need regular data updates, it can be a major headache for them to upload or connect massive in-company cloud or private cloud data sources.

 - Data Location.